-He had often wondered over the years why he had never chosen to pursue it - most men of his station in life would have done so.
-And he was fairly sure that if he had shown himself to be determined, he wouldn’t have met with a rebuff.
+He had often wondered over the years why he had never chosen to pursue it, particularly now that George was no longer around to complicate the issue.
+Most men of his station in life would have done so.
+And he was fairly sure that if he showed himself to be determined, he wouldn’t meet with a rebuff.

-But he had always known that he never would.
+But he knew – he had always known – that he never would.
 And as he followed her into the parlour and saw Demelza sitting there, he knew why.

 He walked over to her and sat down beside her.
 She made a sharp movement to stand, but he put a hand on her wrist and held her back.
 He noticed that the others had discreetly drifted to the other side of the room to leave them to heal their quarrel in private.